Narciso Clavería y de Palacios

-Narciso Clavería y de Palacios (1869–1935) was a Spanish architect, notable as an exponent of the Moorish revival style known as Neo-Mudéjar.
+Narciso Clavería y de Palacios, 3rd Count of Manila (1869–1935) was a Spanish architect, notable as an exponent of the Moorish revival style known as Neo-Mudéjar.
 He was the grandson of Narciso Clavería y Zaldúa, a nineteenth-century Governor General of the Philippines from whom he inherited the title of Count of Manila.

 Railway architecture

 Working for the railway company Compañía de los Ferrocarriles de Madrid a Zaragoza y Alicante (MZA), Clavería designed Toledo railway station, his best-known building.
 Clavería incorporated references to Toledo's architectural heritage, which he had spent some time photographing.

 The facility features a spacious hall with Moorish revival decoration and a clock-tower.

 The smaller station at Algodor, between Toledo and Aranjuez, is also attributed to Clavería.

+Amateur photographer

+He also cultivated photography as an amateur.
+In color he made more than 700 autochrome Lumière plates between 1909 and 1926.
+He was a member of the Royal Photographic Society of Madrid, where he projected his transparencies on glass.
+In autochrome images his favorite subjects were views of the city of Toledo, Madrid gardens, still lifes and family portraits.
+In black and white he obtained thousands of plates on his summer trips.
+For example in Asturias in 1899.